Skip to content

 • Improve company culture – Onboarding new employees allows you to communicate company values from the start.
 Including culture training in your programme will help align new hires to the company vision and mission, creating cohesion and a shared sense of purpose.

 • Reduces costs – The cost of employee turnover should be considered.
 Replacing team members could be as much as double the annual salary of executive positions.
-A strong onboarding program can do wonders for your employee retention, improving it by 83%.
+According to research from Glassdoor, a strong onboarding programme can improve new hire retention by 82%.
+In the UK, replacing a single hospitality employee can cost between £1,500 and £3,000, making retention a critical cost-control measure.

 Tips for Onboarding in the Hospitality Industry